WebOfTrustInfo/rwot1-sf/draft-documents/Decentralized-Public-Key-Infrastructure-CURRENT.md

-TODO:

-* Finish adding correct and alphabetized authors/attributions for sections.
+# Decentralized Public Key Infrastructure

-* Full Acknowledgements: *Christopher Allen, Arthur Brock, Vitalik Buterin, Jon Callas, Duke Dorje, Christian Lundkvist,  Pavel Kravchenko, Jude Nelson, Drummond Reed, Markus Sabadello, Greg Slepak, Noah Thorp, Harlan T Wood*
+#### _by Christopher Allen, Arthur Brock, Vitalik Buterin, Jon Callas, Duke Dorje, Christian Lundkvist,  Pavel Kravchenko, Jude Nelson, Drummond Reed, Markus Sabadello, Greg Slepak, Noah Thorp, and Harlan T Wood_

-**_Switch to "Suggesting" when editing other people’s sections, and use “Editing” for modifying your own._**

-Decentralized Public Key Infrastructure (ROUGH DRAFT)

-**Abstract**
+## Abstract

 Today’s Internet places control of online identities into the hands of third-parties.
 Email addresses, usernames, and website domains are borrowed or "rented" through DNS, X.509, and social networks.
 This results in severe usability and security challenges Internet-wide.
 This paper describes a possible alternate approach called *decentralized public key infrastructure (DPKI)*, which returns control of online identities to the entities they belong to.
 By doing so, DPKI addresses many usability and security challenges that plague traditional public key infrastructure (PKI).
 DPKI has advantages at each stage of the PKI life cycle.
 It makes permissionless bootstrapping of online identities possible and provides for the simple creation of stronger SSL certificates.
 In usage, it can help [“Johnny” to finally encrypt](http://arxiv.org/abs/1510.08555) thanks to its relegation of public key management to secure decentralized datastores.
 Finally, it includes mechanisms to recover lost or compromised identifiers.

 ## 1. Introduction — Why DPKI

-**_Section Contributors Alphabetical By Last Name:_*** Christopher Allen, Christian Lundkvist, Jude Nelson, Drummond Reed, Markus Sabadello, Greg Slepak*
+#### _Section Contributors Alphabetical By Last Name: Christopher Allen, Christian Lundkvist, Jude Nelson, Drummond Reed, Markus Sabadello, and Greg Slepak_

 The Internet facilitates communications and transactions between individuals worldwide.
 This is conducted through the use of identifiers such as email addresses, domains, and usernames.
 But who controls these identifiers?
 How are they managed?
 And how is secure communication facilitated between them?